miafranc/porter/README.md

 ```
 where `C` and `V` represents a nonempty sequence of consonants and vowels, respectively.

-<p>Because Flex processes the input from left to right, we will reverse the term to be stripped, and
+Because Flex processes the input from left to right, we will reverse the term to be stripped, and
 every regular expression we use will be inverted, i.e. a word will have the form:
 ```
 V?(CV){m}C?